 Each department shall have a formal incompatible activities policy.
 Copies of the policy shall be provided to employees upon request.
 Unit 10 members who wish to engage in outside activities may request, in writing, a formal departmental review.
 The department shall provide a determination, in writing, within 30 calendar days.
-Departmental determinations of incompatibility shall be grievable but not arbitrable.
+Departmental determinations of incompatibility shall be grievable up to the Department level of review (Step 3) but not arbitrable.